chaixinzhe2000/tradetracker/README.md

 ```
 Second, make it a Python executable (you will need Python 3.x and pip installed):
 ```
-pip install -e /path/to/script/folder
+(note: mac users will need to use pip3 so instead of 'pip', type 'pip3' for the following commands) pip install -e /path/to/script/folder pip install yfinance pip install lxml
 ```
 The tool should be able to run by now, by typing the command below:
 ```